MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-manage-consolidated.md

             - Archive historical data in cold or offline storage when no longer needed in production or purge data that doesn't need to be archived.

             - Regularly review encryption configurations to ensure that all sensitive data is encrypted at rest and in transit.
+Be sure to regularly review industry standards for encryption and ensure that your systems align with those standards.

         - Regularly review backup configurations to ensure that all data stores containing sensitive data or other critical data is being backed up and perform restore tests to ensure that the backup data is valid.
+Regularly test restores to ensure that your systems are in compliance with your organization's recovery time objective (RTO) and recovery point objective (RPO) targets.

     - *Regularly review access to systems and data:* Access permissions to systems and data stores should happen regularly to ensure that there are no gaps in your access controls and policies.